This is an older blog post, you will find one on more recent data here

 The 8 largest operators in the basin are displayed in the final tab.
 EOG is still clearly in the lead, despite losing 1/3rd of its production in the 1.5 years through September (283 => 189 kbo/d).

 This “Ultimate recovery” overview reveals the relationship between production rates and cumulative production.
 Wells are grouped and averaged by the year in which production started.

-Around January 6th, we will have a new post on all covered states in the US.
+Next week we will have a post on gas production in the Haynesville.